Constrained deformations of positive scalar curvature metrics

 Now, as we shall describe in the next section, this conceptual scheme also lies behind the proof of our Theorem \ref{thm:B}, although serious technical obstacles appear both in the first and in the second part of the argument, preventing any attempt of cheap extensions of the results in \cite{AMW16} to the setting we are considering.
 In the first part of the argument, we need to design a completely different symmetrization scheme, as the one presented in \cite{AMW16} (which in turn relies on an idea described by G. Perelman in \cite{Per97}, and worked out in detail in the Ph.D. thesis of H.-H. Wang, cf. \cite{Wan99}) does \emph{not} preserve the curvature conditions we deal with.
 In the second part of the argument, we cannot simply rely on the work by Hamilton, but need to work with the Ricci flow with surgery, and keep track (in a careful fashion) of the various pieces that originate when we cut along necks.
 This issue needs, to be properly dealt with, an array of specific tools that we will list when describing the general structure of our proof.

-A second notable contribution to the subject is instead provided by the article by M. Walsh \cite{Wal14}, which deals with the same \emph{interior} curvature conditions we are concerned with (positive scalar curvature) but with somewhat different boundary conditions, of \emph{collar} type.
+A second notable contribution to the subject is instead provided by the article by M. Walsh \cite{Wal14a}, which deals with the same \emph{interior} curvature conditions we are concerned with (positive scalar curvature) but with somewhat different boundary conditions, of \emph{collar} type.
 In that setting, the author extended to compact manifolds with boundary various foundational results, such as certain surgery results \`a la Gromov-Lawson.
 Thereby, he was able to derive deep conclusions on various finer aspects of the topology of these spaces of metrics, including information on their homotopy groups.
-We refer the reader to Section 1.1 therein for the statements of the main results, see in particular Corollary D. Thirdly, we mention the recent paper \cite{BK18} by B. Botvinnik and D. Kazaras, aimed at investigating bordism problems for space of positive scalar curvature metrics on compact manifolds with boundary.
+We refer the reader to Section 1.1 therein for the statements of the main results, see in particular Corollary D. Thirdly, we mention the recent paper \cite{BK18} by B. Botvinnik and D. Kazaras, aimed at investigating psc-bordism problems for compact manifolds without boundary.